uxlfoundation/oneapi-construction-kit/doc/developer-guide.md

    they are passed though the C preprocessor before testing them, since this will eliminate all the include directives.

-In the `scripts/testing/fuzzy_testing` directory of the oneAPI Construction Kit there exists a script that will automatically apply the above methodologies to generate random kernels, test them for interestingness, and then try to reduce them with C-Reduce.
-More details can be found in its dedicated `scripts/testing/fuzzy_testing/README.md` file.

 ## Providing extra options

 The following environment variables are mostly used for testing and trying out